Last Updated on August 27, 2021 by AIFS Abroad

 How has your study abroad experience impacted your educational goals and career (including your current job, if applicable)?

 More than I ever expected!
 Working backwards: I’m currently a Program Coordinator for Education Abroad at the University at Albany, SUNY.
 I’m humbled to say that I was recruited for this position in December of 2016.
 The person who recruited me has been a mentor since I studied abroad in Grad school in Summer of 2012.
 They led a course on comparative higher education where we visited universities in China, Korea and Japan.
 It was an outstanding experience and I maintained my connection with my mentor since then.
 I was a Residence Hall Director at Northern Arizona University previously and was able to integrate my cross cultural understanding to that role as well.
 And I may have NOT even studied abroad in Grad school if I didn’t spend a semester in Rome, Italy in undergrad.
-AIFS and the Richmond University in Rome helped launch me onto a path that, years later, directly impacted my professional career.
+AIFS and the [my host university] helped launch me onto a path that, years later, directly impacted my professional career.

 How has your study abroad experience impacted other areas of your life?